Kia EV6 electric car beats Porsche, Ferrari and Lamborghini in drag race

 The 58kWh EV6 model can accelerate from 0-to-100 km/h in 6.2 seconds, while the AWD 77.4kWh EV6 can do it in 5.2 seconds.

-There's support for 800V ultrafast charging, and the two wheel drive, 77.kWh extended range battery can be replenished from 10% to 80% in 18 minutes at supported fast chargers, where it's also possible to gain 100km (62 miles) of range in 4.5 minutes.
+There's support for 800V ultrafast charging, and the 2WD, 77.kWh extended range battery can be replenished from 10% to 80% in 18 minutes at supported fast chargers, where it's also possible to gain 100km (62 miles) of range in 4.5 minutes.

 In-car tech

-Moving into the cabin, the Kia EV6 features an integrated panoramic curved display, which houses two, 12-inch screens.
+Moving into the cabin of this crossover SUV, the Kia EV6 features an integrated panoramic curved display, which houses two, 12-inch screens.
 One is the digital cluster display which sits behind the steering wheel, while the other sits atop the center console and provides a touch interface for all your infotainment needs.

 Kia has reduced the number of physical buttons and switches in the EV6, but it has provided quick access to key settings.
 This is done via a 'switchable controller' bar which sits below the central screen and features LCD soft keys that allows you to customize the cabin to your needs.